Frequently Asked Questions

 Yes.
 Elementum Metals ETCs are physically backed by the metals they are linked to.

-The metal used to back Elementum Metals ETCs is held in secure vaults on behalf of the issuer Elementum Metals in locations in the United Kingdom, the Netherlands, and Switzerland.
+The metal used to back Elementum Metals ETCs is held in segregated metal custody accounts on behalf of the issuer Elementum Metals around the world.

 Base metal can be identified by the custodian based on a combination of criteria: